darryldecode/laravel-starter-kit/readme.md

 ## About Laravel Starter Kit

-Laravel Starter Kit is based on Laravel 5.5 and VueJS + Material design.
+Laravel Starter Kit is based on Laravel 5.6 and VueJS + Material design(Vuetify).

 ## Why?